izimbra/elixirjob/README.md

 2. **SMTP server**

-In order to send emails using the [mailer](https://hex.pm/packages/mailer) packag, SMTP parameters must be provided in the file [/apps/elixirjob_hire/config/config.exs](/apps/elixirjob_hire/config/config.exs).
+In order to send emails using the [mailer](https://hex.pm/packages/mailer) package, SMTP parameters must be provided in the file [/apps/elixirjob_hire/config/config.exs](/apps/elixirjob_hire/config/config.exs).
 There is currently an example configuration for Gmail.